 I quickly realized these disciplines are a lot more mature than photonics.
 There are best practices available to facilitate the work of those active in these fields.

 Photonics is a fascinating technical field with lots of applications.
 It relies on deep insights in physics, mathematics, and material science.
-As a discipline, it is still relatively young and decidedly multidisciplinary; especially, when compared to its “cousin” electronics.

 You can find more in-depth information in our photonics feature article.
 You should also check out the related article on how to become a photonics engineer.